[How to] Measure Moisture Content in Concrete Slabs + Video

 Side Note: The Technical University of Lund in Sweden’s tests lead to the creation of the ASTM F-2170, the standard for measuring RH in concrete slabs.

-7 Steps for Testing Relative Humidity in Concrete Floor Slabs
+7 Steps: Testing Relative Humidity in Concrete Floor Slabs

 New call-to-actionThough more labor-intensive and longer than using a moisture meter, testing relative humidity in concrete floor slabs is a straightforward process.